Close

 Pingo Track, combined with the Findmykids app, allows you to track the child’s location.
 The GPS technology is reliable and performs well.
 You can use geo-restrictions and check movement history.
 The screen size is large, but the watch’s weight is only 6.7 ounces.

-Pingo Track has useful apps like alarm clock and pedometer, but there’s no option to install gaming or streaming apps to prevent distraction.
+Pingo Track has useful apps like an alarm clock and a pedometer, but there’s no option to install gaming or streaming apps to prevent distraction.

 Pros